First Course in New Series!

 What do we mean by the Affective Turn, and how does this shift in thinking interface with narrative therapy’s approach to rich story development and trauma and its consequences?
 The first lesson introduces the course and our contributors and sets the stage to create space for emerging approaches while honoring our most cherished narrative ideas, practices, and ethics.
 We briefly describe what we mean by collaborative, emotionally-attuned therapeutic relationships, our commitment to a social-justice-informed, affectively-attuned therapy, and our vision of the evolution of narrative therapy to incorporate the affective turn and integration with somatic approaches.
 Here, Lynne, Maggie, and SuEllen grapple with finding philosophical congruence, staying open to new ideas and practices while staying close to their narrative philosophical grounding, ways of working, and the story metaphor.

-This lesson focuses on the works of Michael White, Maggie Carey, Lynne Rosen, SuEllen Hamkins, Gerald Monk & Navid Zamini.
+This lesson focuses on the works of Michael White, Maggie Carey, Lynne Rosen, SuEllen Hamkins, Gerald Monk, Navid Zamini, and Jeff Zimmerman

 Lesson Two: Narrative Therapy & The Affective Turn